Join me!

 4. Tulips (Tulipa)

 If there is a bulb that is going to beat daffodils in the popularity contest, it is tulips.
-Tulips are amazing due to the sheer amount of colours and variations they come in.
-Though common, don’t shrug them off too quick.
-There are over 3,000 varieties of tulips so you are bound to find something that tickles your fancy.
+Tulips are amazing due to the sheer number of colours and variations they come in.
+Though common, don’t shrug them off too quickly.
+There are over 3,000 varieties of tulips, so you are bound to find something that tickles your fancy.

 • USDA zones: 4-10